 To end the day, head for a scrumptious dinner at either Rose Tree or L’anatra Italian Kitchen in Bourton-on-the-Water both of which offer some good plant-based options and a night’s stay in the village.

 We stayed at Chester House Hotel and we had a fantastic stay.
 I’d highly recommend it.
-Another fantastic sleeping option is Bibury if you prefer to beat the crowds the next day.
+Another fantastic sleeping option is the village of Bibury if you prefer to beat the crowds the next day.

 After breakfast and an early walk around the village drive to Bibury (a 20-minute drive).
 I would really recommend you get to Bibury as soon as you can if you want to see it without the crowds and you stayed the night elsewhere.
 As it is one of the most popular of the Cotswolds Villages the tour buses start arriving at about 10 am.
 Check out the charming row of cottages on Awkward Hill- a great Instagram photo spot, the famous Swan Inn, explore the surrounding country roads and houses and amble along the river.
 If you walk a little further out of the centre, you’ll be able to share the streets with the locals and discover how the residents live.